-''' 1 So DBN spent the following several months trying to understand [2], which eventually 2 led to this sequence of papers.
+- 1 So DBN spent the following several months trying to understand [2], which eventually 2 led to this sequence of papers.
 One main thing we learned is that the Alekseev-Torossian 3 paper, and with it the Kashiwara-Vergne (KV) conjecture, fit very nicely with our first 4 dream described above, about interpreting algebra in terms of knot theory.
-Indeed recalled → described 5 much of [2] can be reformulated as a construction and a discussion of a well-behaved 6 universal finite-type invariant ^4 Z of a certain class of knotted objects (which we will 7 call w-knotted), a certain natural quotient of the space of virtual knots more precisely, 8 virtual trivalent tangles); this will be the subject of the second paper in the series.
-It 9 is also possible to provide a topological interpretation (and independent topological proof) of the formula of Alekseev, Enriquez and Torossian [1] for explicit solutions 11 to the KV problem in terms of associators.
+Indeed 5 much of [2] can be reformulated as a construction and a discussion of a well-behaved 6 universal finite-type invariant Z of a certain class of knotted objects (which we will 7 call w-knotted), a certain natural quotient of the space of virtual knots more precisely, 8 virtual trivalent tangles); this will be the subject of the second paper in the series.
+It 9 is also possible to provide a topological interpretation (and independent topological 10 proof) of the formula of Alekseev, Enriquez and Torossian [1] for explicit solutions 11 to the KV problem in terms of associators.
 This will be done in the third paper.
-And our hopes remain high that later we (or somebody else) will be able to exploit this 13 relationship in directions compatible with our second dream described above, on the recalled → described construction of an "algebraic knot theory".
-The story, in fact, is prettier than we were hoping for, as it has the following additional for \rightarrow as qualities: 17 18 w-knotted objects are quite interesting in themselves: as stated in the abstract, they are related to combinatorial group theory via "basis-conjugating" automor- phisms of a free group F_n, to groups of movies of flying rings in \mathbb{R}^3, and more generally, to certain classes of knotted surfaces in \mathbb{R}^4.
-The references include Goldsmith [40], McCool [73], Fenn, Rimányi and Rourke [39], Satoh [80], and 23 Brendle and Hatcher [28].
-24 The "chord diagrams" for w-knotted objects (really, these are "arrow diagrams") 25 describe formulae for invariant tensors in spaces pertaining to not-necessarily- 26 27 metrized Lie algebras in much the same way as ordinary chord diagrams for Deleted "of" ordinary knotted objects describe formulae for invariant tensors in spaces per- 28 taining to metrized Lie algebras.
-This observation is bound to have further 29 30 implications.
-31 Arrow diagrams also describe the Feynman diagrams of topological BF theory 32 (see Cattaneo, Cotta-Ramusino, Fröhlich and Martellini [31; 30]) and of a certain 33 class of Chern-Simons theories (see Naot [75]).
-Thus, it is likely that our story 34 is directly related to quantum field theory.
-35 ^{4}The notation Z for universal finite-type invarants comes from the famous universal finite-type invariant of classical links, the Kontsevich integral.
-Some non-perturbative relations between BF theory and w-knots was discussed by Baez, Wise and '''
+And 12 our hopes remain high that later we (or somebody else) will be able to exploit this 13 relationship in directions compatible with our second dream described above, on the 14 construction of an "algebraic knot theory".

+15 16 The story, in fact, is prettier than we were hoping for, as it has the following additional - w-knotted objects are quite interesting in themselves: as stated in the abstract, they are related to combinatorial group theory via "basis-conjugating" automorphisms of a free group F_n , to groups of movies of flying rings in \mathbb{R}^3 , and more generally, to certain classes of knotted surfaces in \mathbb{R}^4 .
+The references include - Goldsmith [40], McCool [74], Fenn, Rimányi and Rourke [39], Satoh [81], and Brendle and Hatcher [28]. - The "chord diagrams" for w-knotted objects (really, these are "arrow diagrams") describe formulae for invariant tensors in spaces pertaining to not-necessarilymetrized Lie algebras in much the same way as ordinary chord diagrams for ordinary knotted objects describe formulae for invariant tensors in spaces pertaining to metrized Lie algebras.
+This observation is bound to have further implications. - Arrow diagrams also describe the Feynman diagrams of topological BF theory (see Cattaneo, Cotta-Ramusino, Fröhlich and Martellini [31; 30]) and of a certain class of Chern-Simons theories (see Naot [76]).
+Thus, it is likely that our story is directly related to quantum field theory.5

+$^{^{4}}$ The notation Z for universal finite-type invariants comes from the famous universal finite-type invariant of classical links, the Kontsevich integral.

+38 5Some non-perturbative relations between BF theory and w-knots was discussed by Baez, Wise and 39 Crans [5].